derekackworth-zz/LANScan/README.md

 # LANScan
-A multithreaded console application that allows the user to scan a server's filesystem for a given expression contained within a file over a LAN network.
+Multithreaded console application that allows the user to scan a server's filesystem for a given expression contained within a file over a LAN network.

 ## Usage